Negotiating and Structuring Your Stock Compensation (Equity Rights on Termination): Part 3

 Another key consideration is the fiscal reality of buying (or keeping) your equity rights.
 Stock may be less (or more) valuable to you personally once you are no longer an employee of the issuer.
 You need to think about the following practical considerations in advance:

 - What information will I need at the time of termination to make an informed decision about my equity investment?
 As with any other equity investment, buying (or retaining) equity in your former employer is a decision that must follow your personal investment philosophy and portfolio.
 The needs that inform this decision are the same as those in any other investment decision.
 If your employer is public, you are entitled to (and can easily obtain) all information that is available to the general public for securities law purposes.
 This includes annual (and quarterly) reports, current trading information, press releases, and other disclosures filed with the SEC.
 Public companies are required to post these documents (or links to them) on their websites.
-You can also download them directly from the SEC website using the EDGAR search system.
+You can also download them directly from using the EDGAR search system.
 If your employer is private, you have a more difficult task.
 Depending on state law requirements, your employer may (or may not) be required to provide holders of equity rights with financial and/or other disclosure information.
 Without such requirements, the decision of whether to invest in your former employer will probably be based on your personal knowledge of the company’s business, its finances, and its likelihood of success-particularly on your sense of whether there is a meaningful liquidity event in the company’s future.

 - What are the cash-flow consequences of exercising or retaining rights?
 Exercising equity rights, particularly at the time of employment termination, can be expensive.
 In public companies, the available liquidity for easily selling shares may provide the cushion you need to get you to your next job, or to give you some time off.
 In a privately held company, it may be too risky to tie up your cash in untradable shares of a company that you no longer influence (unless you know exactly what is coming next).
 As at any stage of the game, your decision must be based on your big-picture assessment of the investment.
 The timing of the decision may add to the urgency, but the underlying considerations remain the same.